rwtibbitts2/Floma-ImageGen/replit.md

 This is an enterprise-grade batch image generation application built with React and Express.js.
 The application enables professional users to generate multiple AI-powered images at scale using OpenAI's image generation API.
 It features a workflow-first design inspired by professional creative tools like Figma and Adobe Creative Suite, focusing on batch processing with style consistency across generated images.

 The application provides a comprehensive workflow for managing image styles, inputting visual concepts in bulk, configuring generation settings, tracking batch progress in real-time, and organizing results in a professional gallery interface.
+It also includes an AI-powered concept generator that analyzes reference images and marketing content to produce creative visual concepts for marketing campaigns.

 ## User Preferences